dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/performing-batch-updates-cs.md

 The DataList s `EditItemIndex` property dictates what `DataListItem` (if any) is rendered using the `EditItemTemplate`.
 In particular, the `DataListItem` whose `ItemIndex` value matches the DataList s `EditItemIndex` property is rendered using the `EditItemTemplate`.
 This model works well when only one item can be edited at a time, but falls apart when creating a fully-editable DataList.

 For a fully editable DataList, we want *all* of the `DataListItem` s to render using the editable interface.
 The simplest way to accomplish this is to define the editable interface in the `ItemTemplate`.
-For modifying the suppliers address information, the editable interface contains the supplier name as text and then TextBoxes for the address, city, and country values.
+For modifying the suppliers address information, the editable interface contains the supplier name as text and then TextBoxes for the address, city, and country/region values.

 Start by opening the `BatchUpdate.aspx` page, add a DataList control, and set its `ID` property to `Suppliers`.
 From the DataList s smart tag, opt to add a new ObjectDataSource control named `SuppliersDataSource`.